iepsen/cmvm/README.md

 ```

 ## How to contribute
 Feel free to [open an issue](https://github.com/iepsen/cmvm/issues) or pull request.
-Also, [disucssions](https://github.com/iepsen/cmvm/discussions) are enabled for general questions.